microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a map of the last typing time of all participants.
+This hook will return a map of the last typing time of all participants.
 The time is based on the client clock.

 This property is computed on every incoming activity.